 Under Part A coverage, Medicare will pay for up to 100 days of a skilled nursing care facility.
 After that, you may need to look at whether you qualify for Medicaid, which does cover long term care services, or a long-term care insurance policy.
 Medicaid is actually the largest payer of long-term care services and will also pay for additional nursing home care.

 Hire an Experienced Home Healthcare Worker

 One alternative is to hire an experienced home healthcare worker who can help provide the day-to-day support and supervision your loved one needs.
-If your loved one qualifies for free home healthcare services due to the Radiation Exposure Compensation Act (RECA) or the Energy Employees Occupational Illness Compensation Program (EEOICPA), contact the team at United Energy Workers Healthcare to schedule an initial consultation and learn more about our services.
+If your loved one qualifies for free home healthcare services due to the Radiation Exposure Compensation Act (RECA) or the Energy Employees Occupational Illness Compensation Program (EEOICPA), contact the team at United Energy Workers Healthcare and Four Corners Health Care to schedule an initial consultation and learn more about our services.